Best Practice

 For studies with restricted budgets or time constraints, convenience sampling offers a practical solution.
 When the resources required for random or stratified sampling are not available, convenience sampling can still allow for the collection of valuable data.
 This method ensures that research can proceed, albeit with a more focused scope, contributing to the broader academic conversation even when resources are limited.

 When research focuses on a specific group that is readily accessible, convenience sampling can also facilitate direct access to relevant data.
 This is particularly the case for studies targeting populations that are niche, specialized, or otherwise challenging to reach through random sampling methods.
-Researchers can leverage existing networks or locations where these populations congregate, ensuring the study benefits from targeted insights.
+Researchers can take advantage of existing networks or locations where these populations congregate, ensuring the study benefits from targeted insights.